BELMONT & DORCHESTER RECREATIONAL

 2.10 An indirect free kick is awarded to the opposing team if a goalkeeper, inside his/her own penalty area, commits any of the following offences:

 A. Handles the ball after it has been deliberately kicked to him/her by a teammate B. Handles the ball after receiving it directly from a throw-in from a team-mate.
 Indirect free kicks and shall be taken from the penalty area line parallel to the goal line at the point nearest to where the infringement occurred.

 2.11 If the goalkeeper handles the ball outside the 12 yard box, an indirect free kick will be awarded to the opposing team at the spot of the infraction.

 2.12 Goal kicks can be taken from any point within the penalty area by a player of the defending team.
 RETREAT RULE: All opponents must be behind the retreat line (mid field) and cannot cross until the ball has been played and arrived at a targeted team-mate.

 2.13 When the goalkeeper has retrieved the ball in their hands, opponents must begin retreating to half but the goalie can proceed with a drop-kick whenever they want.

 2.14 No coaches or parents are allowed on the field during play.

 2.15 The goalie shall wear a different colour shirt or pinnie than either team.

 2.16 Scores will be kept and recorded by the referee on a game sheet.
 Results emailed by each coach to their club convenor.

-3.1 Handshakes are to occur before the game commences.
+3.1 Handshakes are to occur after the game is completed.